blakekrpec/PyPeekr/README.md

     - Fixed bug where eventResize was creating panes behind the settings button.
         - Issue was resizeEvent was called on startup (which calls update_settings), and causing a race condition with the MainWindow__ init __  call of update_settings().
 To fix added a delay where resizeEvent is ignored until the GUI has been up for 0.5 seconds.
 Should probably find a better way to do this.
     - Fixed bug where on startup saw: "QLayout: Attempting to add QLayout "" to FileSettingsPage "", which already has a layout".
 Fixed because "self.slider_layout = QHBoxLayout(self)" needed to be "self.slider_layout = QHBoxLayout()" since self here is the FileSettingsPage QWidget, which is not what we were trying to apply self.slider_layout to.
+    - Python files now formatted to Flake8 formatting guidelines, and will continue to do so from now on.

 - Next:
     - Finish implementing client to read and store data.